-Recently the Nihon Keizai Shimbun Electronic Edition reported the following:
+Recently Nihon Keizai Shimbun electronic version reported the following:

 日経産業新聞 コラム（ビジネス） 自動車・機械 中国・台湾 東南アジア